Guide to Start Labuan Forex Money Broking Business

 - No transactions are permitted to be done with Malaysian residents, other than authorized dealers approved by the Malaysian Exchange Control

-- Ensure the counterparties ie principal broker or liquidity provider are regulated by a recognised supervisory or authority
+- Ensure the counterparties ie principal broker or liquidity provider are regulated by a recognized supervisory or authority

-- It is necessary to obtain approvals from the authorities who intend to operate prior commencing the business in those respective markets, and such approvals has to be copied to Labuan FSA
+- It is necessary to obtain approvals from the authorities who intend to operate prior commencing the business in those respective markets and such approvals have to be copied to Labuan FSA

 - Where technology client interface is deployed, any intrusions or malfunctions of the systems incidents discovered must report to Labuan FSA with root cause and impact analysis report to be submitted within 14 days